10 Successful Marketing Collabs—and How They Changed the Industry

 Named one of Target’s most influential design partnerships, the alliance between Target and Isaac Mizrahi in 2003 ushered in an era of high-low collaborations.

 The designer was reportedly uneasy at first about the partnership, given a failed attempt by his idol Halston who collaborated with JCPenney.
-Luckily for designers—and fashionistas on a budget—the collab between Isaac Mizrahi and Target was massively successful and popularized the movement to bring high-end designer names to a wider consumer audience.
+Luckily for designers—and fashionistas on a budget—the campaign between Isaac Mizrahi and Target was massively successful and popularized the movement to bring high-end designer names to a wider consumer audience.

 6. College athletes and a variety of brands